Skip to content

 # Show only errored jobs

-simmate engine workitems --status E
+simmate compute workitems --status E

 # Show jobs with a specific tag

-simmate engine workitems --tag my-tag
+simmate compute workitems --tag my-tag

 # Show jobs updated in the last 12 hours

-simmate engine workitems --recent 12
+simmate compute workitems --recent 12

 Error Summaries